ajnirp/ajnirp.github.io/_posts/2015-7-21-Notes-Lambda-Calculus.md

 We proceeded in two steps.
 After the lambda was applied to `f`, `x` got substituted with `f`.
 We then had a lambda that accepted only a single argument `y`, duplicated it, and applied `f` to both.
 Next, this new lambda was applied to `g`. `y` got substituted with `g`, and we were left with `f g g`.

 Here's another example.
 Consider the lambda `λ x → x x`.
-It's known as the **U combinator**, and all it does is apply it's only argument to itself.
-If we pass the `U` to itself, what do we get?
+It's known as the **U combinator**, and all it does is apply its only argument to itself.
+If we pass the `U` combinator to itself, what do we get?

     (λ x → x x) (λ x → x x)